jmd-dk/concept/_sources/parameters/input_output.rst.txt

                       :math:`P(k)`.
 A separate column within these files containing the corresponding linear-theory power
                       spectrum is added if ``'linear'`` is also selected.
+                      The ``'linear imprinted'`` output is again the linear-theory power spectrum, but computed by first realising a full 3D density field and then computing its power spectrum, leaving the
+                      :ref:`primordial noise <random_seeds>` imprinted on
+                      the spectrum.
                       Selecting ``'plot'`` results in a plot of the specified data, stored as a PNG file.